 The plan is to access the site from Eltham Road and we have engaged a transport specialist to assess the impact of developing a new school on the local transport network.
 This will include taking account of other local developments and their impact on the proposals.

-Once feasibility is complete and we move into detailed design we shall undertake air quality assessments.
+During the detailed design of the proposal we shall undertake air quality assessments.
 This will allow us to identify appropriate mitigation measures required for the site and proposed structures.

-An Acoustics Engineer has been engaged to identify what impact a permanent school building might have on the environment.
-The engineer will inform the design to ensure that mitigation measures are implemented where possible and this information will form part of the planning application in due course.
+An Acoustics Engineer will be commissioned during the detailed design phase to further identify what impact a permanent school building might have on the environment.
+The engineer will inform the design to ensure mitigation measures are implemented where possible and this information will form part of the full planning application.

-We have been searching for a site since 2013.
+An extensive search site was undertaken in regard to the project.
 The analysis of the site search of over 35 sites will form part of the planning submission and will be available once submitted.

 An analysis of the proposed new building including proposed mass and sizing will be undertaken as part of the detailed design stage prior to a planning application.